fearless23/ds_and_algo/src/ds/Graph/README.md

 ### BFS on Graph#1
 Consider above diagram, here starting at `A` and ends at `L`(search `L`),
+- keep a seen array and mark seen[idx]=true for any visited node
 - start at A: path is [`A`]
 - then visit B: new path is [`A`,`B`]
-- then we have 3 children of `B`: now we 3 new paths in queue
+- then we have 3 children of `B`: now we have 3 new paths in queue
   - path1: [`A`,`B`,`C`]
   - path2: [`A`,`B`,`D`]
   - path3: [`A`,`B`,`E`]